-• Additional reading:

-Experiment in Modern Physics, by Adrian Melissinos and Jim Napolitano, 2nd edn.
+- Additional reading: - 1) Experiment in Modern Physics, by Adrian Melissinos and Jim Napolitano, 2nd edn.
 Academic Press.
-ISBN-13: 978-0124898516; ISBN-10: 0124898513 Introduction to Elementary Particles, by David Griffits, Chapter 1.
-(ISBN: 0-471-60386-4)
+ISBN-13: 978-0124898516; ISBN-10: 0124898513 - 2) Introduction to Elementary Particles, by David Griffits, Chapter 1.
+(ISBN: 0-471-60386-4) - IMPORTANT: The UM requires that all students have a verified attendance. - Attendance and participation: Attendance is expected and may be recorded each day of class.
+To comply with attendance verification requirements, a report of your attendance will be made.

-1. General description of the course's purpose

-1. Introduce the physics major students to the physics of 2^{nd} half of 20-th century;

-2. Expand an understanding of the ideas and results of the solid state physics and particle physics;

-3. Develop understanding of a current basis of broad knowledge in modern physic of 2nd half of 20-th century;

-4. Enhance the critical thinking, analytical reasoning and problem solving skills;

-5. Discuss the problems confronting modern physics including solid-state and particle physics in the 21-st century.

-6. Develop in learners an ability to present orally their scientific knowledge and findings, which will be achieved with the help of student scientific presentations.
+- 1. Introduce the physics major students to the physics of 2nd half of 20-th century. - 2.
+Expand an understanding of the ideas and results of the solid state physics and particle physics. - 3.
+Develop understanding of a current basis of knowledge in modern physic of 2nd half of 20thcentury. - 4.
+Enhance the critical thinking, analytical reasoning and problem solving skills. - 5.
+Discuss the problems confronting modern physics including solid-state and particle physics in the 21st century. - 6.
+Develop in learners an ability to present orally their scientific knowledge and findings, which will be achieved with the help of student scientific presentations.